 - 6 strips crisp-cooked bacon, finely chopped

-- 2 tablespoons grated imported parmigiana cheese, such as parmigiana Reggiano
+- 2 tablespoons grated imported parmesan cheese, such as Parmigiana Reggiano

 - Preheat oven to 350ºF.